Healers of the World: CRS honors International Women’s Day by sharing these powerful stories of inspiring women.

 Cesia understands how small business ownership can transform not only one person, but an entire community.
 She says she now thinks a lot about the future.

 “I want my business to grow,” she says.
 “To sell in bulk, by the truckload, and hire more youth.
 First, I am going to teach them, and then, with their help, meet the demand in this area.
 And if it’s possible, supply the whole municipality.
 And if God allows it, the whole country.”

-Take action in support of women on International Women’s Day.
+Support women on International Women’s Day.

 Catholic Relief Services supports savings-based microfinance groups that provide extremely poor people—mostly women—with a way to save their own money and provide opportunities to invest, borrow and help their neighbors meet emergency needs.